BorenJ/NaoSelfCalibration/README.md

 And then you can run the code.
 The different double support can be selected by changing chosed trainng or testing in `data`.

 After getting a joint angle trajectory (10 joint angles for each moment), one can simply input them to the robot using [Nao API](http://doc.aldebaran.com/2-8/naoqi/motion/almotion.html).
-Please kindly follow the instruction on the website to control Nao movement.
+Please kindly follow the instruction, expecially `Joint control` on the website to control Nao movement.